-Issı ues (and Supporting Information Sources): Potentially Significant Impact Less I nan Significant with Mitigation Incorporation Less Than Significant Impact No Impact effe the det may of f cicultural and Forest Resources - In determining whether itects, lead agencies may refer to the California Agricultural Land California Department of Conservation as an optional modermining whether impacts to forest resources, including tipy refer to information compiled by the California Department forest land, including the Forest and Range Assessment Projects assurement methodology provided in Forest Protocols adopted and the project: and Evaluation a del to use in asso mberland, are si it of Forestry and ect and the Fores and Site Assessm essing impacts of gnificant envirol I Fire Protection t Legacy Assessn ent Model (199 on agriculture ar nmental effects regarding the st nent project; and 7) prepared by not farmland.
-In lead agencies ate's inventory a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))? d) Result in the loss of forest land or conversion of forest land to non-forest use? \boxtimes e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland to non-agricultural use or conversion of forest land to non-forest use?
+Issu es (and Supporting Information Sources): Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact cultural and Forest Resources - In determining whether - cts, lead agencies may refer to the California Agricultural I California Department of Conservation as an optional mo - ermining whether impacts to forest resources, including t refer to information compiled by the California Departmen prest land, including the Forest and Range Assessment Proj isurement methodology provided in Forest Protocols adop a lorest carbon uld the project: ted by the came , , a) Convert Prime Farmland, Unique Farmland, or \boxtimes Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? b) Conflict with existing zoning for agricultural use, or a \square - / Williamson Act contract? c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))?
+Code Section 5110-(8)). d) Result in the loss of forest land or conversion of forest \boxtimes land to non-forest use? e) Involve other changes in the existing environment \bowtie which, due to their location or nature, could result in conversion of Farmland to non-agricultural use or conversion of forest land to non-forest use?
+CONVENSION OF TOTEST IGHT TO HOH-TOTEST 436;